littlespace/alert_manager/README.md

 ```
 http://<host>:<port>/listener/alert?source=<source>
 ```
-The source query identifies the source of the alert, and is used to find a matching parser
+The source query identifies the source of the alert, and is used to find a matching parser.
+The webhook listener supports http basic authentication.

 ## Transforms